22 new cases of COVID-19 in Ottawa on Wednesday

 HOSPITALIZATIONS IN OTTAWA

-There are 10 people in Ottawa area hospitals with COVID-19 related illnesses on Monday, including one in intensive care.
+There are 10 people in Ottawa area hospitals with COVID-19 related illnesses on Wednesday.

 Age categories of people in hospital: